vaykoActual/vaykoActual/README.md

 - 🔭 I’m currently working on student projects at General Assembly
 - 🌱 I’m currently learning full stack development
-- 👯 I’m looking to collaborate on our next full stack project
 - 🤔 I’m looking for help with frontend styling
 - 💬 Ask me about cloud infrastructure
 - 📫 How to reach me: https://www.linkedin.com/in/shayne-vaykovich-57530721/